a-la/import/README.md

 [![npm version](https://badge.fury.io/js/%40a-la%2Fimport.svg)](https://npmjs.org/package/@a-la/import)

 `@a-la/import` is a new Node.js npm package.
-It is used in `alamode` as an A La Regex to transpile an import statement into a require statement.
+It is used in `alamode` as an A La Rule to transpile an import statement into a require statement.

 ```sh
 yarn add -E @a-la/import